sayolove/ngu-guide/src/content/docs/en/glossary.md

 - Majors - Major Quests - A type of quest in Questing that grants more QP
 - Max - Getting an item to Level 100
     - It is not required to max the boosts for an item to be considered Maxed
-- Micro-CBlock - A challenge block after beating Boss 100 in Chat 2.
+- Micro-CBlock - A challenge block after beating Boss 100 in Chapter 2.
 Composed of 5 basic challenges and 1 24H challenge
-- Mini-CBlock - A challenge block after beating T4 in Chat 3
+- Mini-CBlock - A challenge block after beating T4 in Chapter 3
 - Minors - Minor Quests - A type of quest in Questing that grants less QP
 - mNGU - Magic NGU
 - MS - Milestone - A milestone in the Hacks feature